FoamLeave/Hello-World-Microservices/README.md

 npm -v # should print `10.8.2`
 ```

-Or if you have installed nvm, you can simply do use the following cmd:
+Or if you have installed nvm, you can simply use the following cmd:

 ```bash
 # install the latest node version and npm version